Pigeon API

 array[0] == start_date, array[1] == end_date

-GET Example with optional date range filter:
+Example Request - with optional date range filter

 GET /api/subscription/summary?client_id=your_client_id&api_key=your_secret_api_key&date_range[]=2018-04-01&date_range[]=2018-04-28